Giants beat Devils to win elusive Grand Slam

 Needing a dramatic late turnaround the Devils pulled Bowns in place of an extra forward, and after winning back possession Cooper skated up the rink to score into an empty net and seal the win.

-Victory caps off what has been a brilliant season for the Giants, who have now won seven of the Elite League's last 10 available titles.
+Victory caps a brilliant season for the Giants, who have now won seven of the Elite League's past 10 available titles.

 Final period dominance sees Steelers finish third

-It was a fitting end to Jonathan Phillips' career as he scored Sheffield Steelers' seventh and final goal in their 7-4 win over Nottingham Panthers in the third-place match.
+There was a fitting end to Jonathan Phillips' career as he scored Sheffield Steelers' seventh and final goal in their 7-4 win over Nottingham Panthers in the third-place match.

-Phillips, Great Britain's most capped player with 111 games to his name, announced his decision to retire in February at the age of 40.
+Phillips, Great Britain's most-capped player with 111 games to his name, announced his decision to retire in February at the age of 40.

-It was a closely fought contest for the majority of the match, with the scores tied at 4-4 with 18 minutes left to play, before the Steelers scored three unanswered goals.
+It was a closely-fought contest for the majority of the match, with the scores tied at 4-4 with 18 minutes left to play, before the Steelers scored three unanswered goals.

 Niklas Nevalainen, Scott Allen and Robert Dowd scored first-period goals for Sheffield, but a brace from Matthew Myers saw the first 20 minutes end with Steelers 3-2 up.

-Brett Neumann and Stephen Anderson added to their respective side's score in the middle period before Jack Hopkins tied the game up for the hosts early in the final period.
+Brett Neumann and Stephen Anderson added to their respective sides' scores in the middle period before Jack Hopkins tied the game up for the hosts early in the final period.

-However goals from Calle Ackered, Nevalainen and Phillips in the closing stages ensured their captain finished his career with a victory.
+However, goals from Calle Ackered, Nevalainen and Phillips in the closing stages ensured the Steelers' captain finished his career with a victory.